GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

 NOTE: For outbound calls you will need to whitelist the geo permissions you can call: https://console.twilio.com/us1/develop/voice/settings/geo-permissions

+6. To link your Twilio instance with a local environment make sure the `TWILIO_ACCOUNT_SID` and `TWILIO_ACCOUNT_TOKEN` variables are correctly set in `backend/.env`.
+Also make sure you have set the correct phone numbers in this file.

 ## Firebase

 You will need an account on Firebase as we will store authentication data